 Bear in mind that the above estimates are just an example.
 Your content strategy may require less than 15 articles a month, so your annual cost could be much lower.
 No matter what your budget is, outsourcing is the right decision: not only will you get quality content at a much cheaper rate, you can spend the money saved on other aspects of running your business.

-You’re reading a chapter from our free ebook, The Content Strategist’s Playbook: How to Outsource Writers to Save Money, Drive Traffic, and Win Big.
+You’re reading a chapter from our free ebook, The Content Strategist’s Playbook: How to Save Money, Drive Traffic, and Win Big.

 #2.
 Outsourcing saves you time